NoellePatterson/INFLECT/README.md

   ```
 </details>

+---

 ## Running the Code

 Once you have configured the repository on your local machine, you are ready to start running the code and generating outputs.

 ### 1. Upload user data

 Add data for your study river reach to the `data_inputs` folder within the repository.
-There are three total data needs:
+There are three total geospatial data needs. **Make sure all geospatial files are in the same coordinate reference system!**

 1. Add a **DEM** to the `data_inputs/dem` folder, in .TIF file format.